box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

 ### Application Access

-By default, an application can only successfully interact with its own data and the data of any [App Users][user-types].
-To also work with existing Managed Users of the enterprise, navigate to the **Application Access** settings accessible via the **Configuration** tab of the [Developer console][devconsole].
-Set to **Enterprise**.
+An application's access level determines which users and content your app may access.
+By default, an application can only successfully interact with the content of its [Service Account][sa] and any [App Users][user-types].
+To also access existing Managed Users of an enterprise, navigate to the **Application Access** settings accessible via the **Configuration** tab of the [Developer console][devconsole] and set to **App + Enterprise Access**.

 <ImageFrame border>
   ![App access level](../images/app-access-level.png)